American Eagles: Sports facilities

 American University has several sports facilities, including Bender Arena, which houses the William I Jacobs Fitness Center; 25-yard, eight-lane pool; the Reeves Aquatic Center, a six-store mini-mall, the campus bookstore, and a 470-car, seven-level parking structure.
 Bender Arena is also the home of AU's basketball team and AU's nationally ranked wrestling team.

-Reeves Field home to AU's soccer team, is one of the premier soccer fields in Washington.
+Reeves Field home to AU's soccer team, is one of the premier soccer fields in Washington, D.C.
 Reeves Field earned the 2002 College Soccer Field of the Year by the Sports Turf Managers Association, hosted its fifth NCAA Tournament game, and served as the training site for the Uruguayan National Soccer team.
 FC Barcelona and Blackburn used Reeves Field as a training facility.
 In the summer of 2000, AU served as the practice site for Newcastle United, one of England's premier professional soccer clubs.
 Major League Soccer's D.C.
 United, Miami Fusion and San Jose Earthquakes have also practiced at AU.
 National teams from the United States, Bolivia and Portugal trained at Reeves in 1996 in preparation for Summer Olympic games held at RFK Stadium.

 Reeves Field also features Greenberg Track.
 It is a six-lane track used to accommodate the track and field programs at AU.
 During his term as vice-president, George H. W. Bush regularly traveled in the morning from his home at the U.S. Naval Observatory, located about two miles from American University, to run the track at Reeves Field.

 AU's field hockey and women's lacrosse teams play on the field at the William I. Jacobs Recreational Complex, which also features a softball diamond and two outdoor sand volleyball courts.
 AU's field hockey team earned the right to host the 2005 Patriot League Tournament, where American defeated Lehigh University 7–0 in the semifinals before capturing the league crown for the third straight year by downing Holy Cross 4–2 in the Championship Game.

-American University features seven outdoor tennis courts for the use of the intercollegiate tennis teams as well as the university community.
-Two outdoor basketball courts complete the outdoor recreational facility located next to Reeves Field and behind Bender Arena.
-AU has hosted three of the last four tennis team championships since joining the Patriot League, with the men's team winning back-to-back titles on the AU hardcourts and setting Patriot League Championship attendance records each year.
+American University formerly featured seven outdoor tennis courts for the use of the intercollegiate tennis teams as well as the university community.
+They demolished the tennis courts in the spring of 2024 in order to build an expanded athletics facility, the Meltzer Center.
+Two outdoor basketball courts completed the outdoor recreational facility located next to Reeves Field and behind Bender Arena.
+AU hosted three Patriot League tennis team championships after joining the Patriot League, with the men's team winning back-to-back titles on the AU hardcourts and setting Patriot League Championship attendance records each year.
 The women's team last captured the Patriot League title in 2002.
+Both the women's and men's tennis teams were discontinued in 2006.

-Bender Arena is also the home to the AU Volleyball team which is coached by Barry Goldberg.
+Bender Arena is also the home to the AU Volleyball team which was coached by AU Hall of Famer Barry Goldberg for 34 years until he passed in March 2023.